fbikhanya/HangManPrgProject/README.md

 # Hangman Game

+## Project description
-This project is a simple Hangman game made for our assignment.
+This is a console-based HangMan game created by our group for our assignment.
-The player must guess the hidden word by entering letters.
+The player tries to guess the hidden word by suggesting letters.
-Each wrong guess reduces the number of lives until the game is lost.
-The game shows a win/lose screen and allows the player to play again.
+The game keeps track of lives, wrong guesses, and shows a win/lose message.
+We also added a word list and a difficulty system.

-Group members:
+## Group members:

 Kwakhanya Mhlongo- 224092154